Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Data-Driven Framework

-We emphasize that the matrix \( \mathbfcal{S} \coloneq [\avec \;\;\; \mathcal{A}] \) is entirely unknown in the closed-loop representation~\eqref{eq:new-closed-form}.
-Importantly, we neither identify \( \mathbfcal{S} \) at any stage nor require it in our proposed SDP~\eqref{eq:thm}.
-This fact alone substantiates that the upper dynamics are not identified.
-Instead, leveraging the closed-loop representation, we propose the SDP~\eqref{eq:thm} to design the virtual controller directly from noisy data, without relying on knowledge of \( \mathcal{A} \), \( \avec \), or their compact form \( \mathbfcal{S} \).
+We emphasize that the matrix $\mathcal{S} \coloneq [\avec \;\; \mathcal{A}]$ is entirely unknown in~\eqref{eq:new-closed-form}.
+Importantly, we neither identify $\mathcal{S}$ at any stage nor require it in our proposed condition~\eqref{eq:thm}. {Instead, through the use of the S-procedure, our design is valid for all $x_r$-dynamics consistent with the collected data and the assumed noise and disturbance bounds.}